tbidne/time-conv/README.md

 **Arg:** `--date (today | YYYY-mm-dd)`

 **Description:** Date in which to read the string.
 Today uses the current date, as determined by the source.
-This argument is ignored unless a time string is specified.
+This option requires [Time String](#time-string).

 **Examples:**